nxp-qoriq-yocto-sdk/uspdcp/README.txt

                          of these.
 All the obtained results are checked againsted pre-made reference testt vectors.
                          Exercises all the available options for retrieving processed packets: poll, IRQ, NAPI.
                          See <test-scenario-poll-irq-napi>/readme.txt for more details.

-                    ---> <test-scenario-benchmark>
-                         This is a two-thread test application that allows benchmarking PDCP data plane processing.
-                         Benchmark results consist of:
-                            - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
-                            - execution time
-                            - CPU load
-                         See <test-scenario-benchmark>/readme.txt for more details.

-                    ---> <test-scenario-benchmark-single-th>
-                         This is a single-thread test application that allows benchmarking PDCP data plane processing.
-                         Benchmark results consist of:
-                            - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
-                            - execution time
-                            - CPU load
-                         See <test-scenario-benchmark-single-th>/readme.txt for more details.

                     ---> <test-scenario-benchmark-sg>
                          This is a two-thread test application that allows benchmarking PDCP data plane and control plane